 Great for Boys

-The t-handlebar can be adjusted to find the right height for your growing toddler.
-It can be secured at any height from 24 inches to 27 inches, you decide.
+You can adjust the T-shaped handlebar to find the right height for your growing toddler.
+It can be secured at any height from 24 inches to 27 inches.

 The deck is textured for added traction.
 Be prepared to assemble this scooter when you purchase it — but it shouldn’t take too long, and an Allen wrench is included.